-Product Sales, net
+Product Sales, Net

 Product sales, net represents the gross sales of YUTIQ and DEXYCU less provisions for product sales allowances.
-Product sales, net increased by \$2.2 million to \$9.0 million for the three months ended March 31, 2022 compared to \$6.8 million for the three months ended March 31, 2021.
-The increase was driven by increases in cataract surgeries and re-opening of ASCs.
+Product sales, net increased by \$1.1 million, or 13%, to \$9.7 million for the three months ended September 30, 2022 compared to \$8.6 million for the three months ended September 30, 2021.
 Customer demand has a direct impact on product orders from our specialty distributors that we record as net product sales.
-Net product revenue represents product purchased by our distributors whereas customer demand represents purchases of product by physician practices and ASCs from our distributors.
+Net product revenue represents product purchased by our distributors whereas customer demand represents purchases of product by physician practices and ASCs from our specialty distributors.
 The progression of the Pandemic and its effects on our business and operations remain uncertain at this time.
-Depending on the future developments that are uncertain and difficult to predict, including new information that may emerge concerning the Pandemic, our customer demand may be adversely affected in the future as well.
+Depending on future developments that are uncertain and difficult to predict, including new information that may emerge concerning the Pandemic, our customer demand may be adversely affected in the future.

-License and collaboration agreement
+License and Collaboration Agreement

-License and collaboration agreement revenues decreased by \$282,000, or 83%, to \$59,000 for the three months ended March 31, 2022 compared to \$341,000 for the three months ended March 31, 2021.
-The decrease was primarily due to the reduction of revenue by \$209,000 from Ocumension related to the additional technical assistance during the three months ended March 31, 2022.
+License and collaboration agreement revenues decreased by \$107,000, or 67%, to \$52,000 for the three months ended September 30, 2022 compared to \$159,000 for the three months ended September 30, 2021.
+The decrease was primarily due to the reduction of revenue from Ocumension by \$69,000 for the three months ended September 30, 2022.